pyca/cryptography/docs/installation.rst

 ----------------------------------

-``cryptography`` should build very easily on GNU/Linux provided you have a C compiler and headers for Python and the OpenSSL and libffi libraries available on your system.
+``cryptography`` should build very easily on GNU/Linux provided you have a C compiler, headers for Python (if you're not using Pypy), and headers for the OpenSSL and `libffi` libraries available on your system.

 Debian and Ubuntu systems
 .........................